the-turing-way/the-turing-way/book/website/communication/citable/citable-steps.md

 - [Journal of Open Research Software](https://openresearchsoftware.metajnl.com/)
 - [Journal of Open Source Software](https://joss.theoj.org/)

-You can read more about these different article types in our chapter [here](https://the-turing-way.netlify.app/communication/dif-articles.html).
+You can read more about these different article types in our {ref}`Chapter on Publishing Different Article Types<cm-dif-articles>`.

 (cm-citable-steps-referencing)=
 ## 3. Add Machine-Readable Referencing Information